Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 Fixed spellcraft attribute name in Arcane magic session causing error when rolling to attack

 * Major Update - August 30 2014 thru October
-* Changed default values for skills and attributes to help reduce data entry requirements.
+ Changed default values for skills and attributes to help reduce data entry requirements.
-* New fonts!
+ New fonts!
 But they don't work.
-Boo, roll20! :-(
-* Added missing Proficiency and Saving Throw data
+Boo, roll20! :-( Added missing Proficiency and Saving Throw data
-* Added min 0 to various number values that cannot go below 0
-* Added step of 1 to various number values
+ Added min 0 to various number values that cannot go below 0 Added step of 1 to various number values
-* Added section for additional action dice that some characters can receive
-* Added Class/Origin checkbox to skills.
+ Added section for additional action dice that some characters can receive Added Class/Origin checkbox to skills.
-* Added Max Skill ranks
+ Added Max Skill ranks
-* Added automatic adjustment of Error range based on ranks added to the skill
-* Added Spellcasting skill to list of skills, access controlled by class skill checkbox
-* Added an attribute select element for each skill with appropriate default
-* Changed Defense calculation to include other bonuses
-* Added flat-footed Defense calculation
+ Added automatic adjustment of Error range based on ranks added to the skill Added Spellcasting skill to list of skills, access controlled by class skill checkbox Added an attribute select element for each skill with appropriate default Changed Defense calculation to include other bonuses Added flat-footed Defense calculation
-* Added Spell Defense
+ Added Spell Defense
-* Changed all type names to lower case.
+ Changed all type names to lower case.
 Upper case appears to be breaking repeating sections.
-* Fixed repeating sections which previously resulted in data loss (see previous)
-* Changed Weapon titles to input fields with placeholders
-* Added Keen field to weapons (but not incorporated into rolls)
-* Added Subdual and Stress damage sections as well as Fatigue and Shaken conditions with grades, respectively.
+ Fixed repeating sections which previously resulted in data loss (see previous) Changed Weapon titles to input fields with placeholders Added Keen field to weapons (but not incorporated into rolls) Added Subdual and Stress damage sections as well as Fatigue and Shaken conditions with grades, respectively.
-* Added conditions tracking
+ Added conditions tracking
-* Added fittings repeating section to Armor
+ Added fittings repeating section to Armor
-* Corrected size-related footnote in Actions section to include other actions (and added the footnote :-) )
-* Added collapsible Spells section for Arcane and Divine magic
-* Added Tabbed per-level Spell sections within collapsible section.
+ Corrected size-related footnote in Actions section to include other actions (and added the footnote :-) ) Added collapsible Spells section for Arcane and Divine magic Added Tabbed per-level Spell sections within collapsible section.
-* Added FantasyCraft logo after receiving publishers permission.
+ Added FantasyCraft logo after receiving publishers permission.
-* Added Ground, Fly, and Travel speeds Character section (used Fly vice 'Other' as Drake is a standard character in FC which can fly)
+ Added Ground, Fly, and Travel speeds Character section (used Fly vice 'Other' as Drake is a standard character in FC which can fly)
-* Added Alignment details to Character section
-* Lifestyle section with Panache, Prudence, and Income
-* Made Attribute modifiers number type vice text
-* Cleaned up initial sheets CSS indenting
+ Added Alignment details to Character section Lifestyle section with Panache, Prudence, and Income Made Attribute modifiers number type vice text Cleaned up initial sheets CSS indenting
-* Began the process of removing singleton css class names, but more work needs to be done including removing unused css class names
+ Began the process of removing singleton css class names, but more work needs to be done including removing unused css class names
-* Reworked location of various fields to reduce the amount of blank space and lateral scrolling required.
+ Reworked location of various fields to reduce the amount of blank space and lateral scrolling required.
-* Added separate Special and Standard character sheet radio buttons
-* Prettified background images using style/colors evocative of published material.
+ Added separate Special and Standard character sheet radio buttons Prettified background images using style/colors evocative of published material.
-* Renamed 'Gear, etc.' to 'Gear and Prizes' in keeping with official character sheet
-* Add Overloaded, Lift, Push/Drag weight limit calculations to Gear
-* Added Reputation and Renown to Gear and Prizes
-* Tweaked Encumbrance calculations, allowing size to be used for both effective str in encumbrance calculations and dodge.
+ Renamed 'Gear, etc.' to 'Gear and Prizes' in keeping with official character sheet Add Overloaded, Lift, Push/Drag weight limit calculations to Gear Added Reputation and Renown to Gear and Prizes Tweaked Encumbrance calculations, allowing size to be used for both effective str in encumbrance calculations and dodge.
   (Still a known issue with Vast size being off-by-one for encumbrance calculations, but probably not correctable.)
-* Fixed bug in size usage when calculating to-hit with a weapon for Bull Rush and Trip where absolute size was being used and not relative size difference (this doesn't matter if everyone uses absolute size difference, but not everyone does)
+ Fixed bug in size usage when calculating to-hit with a weapon for Bull Rush and Trip where absolute size was being used and not relative size difference (this doesn't matter if everyone uses absolute size difference, but not everyone does)
-* Added size difference Select to modify rolls
+ Added size difference Select to modify rolls
-* Added 2H mod when calculate Disarm bonus
+ Added 2H mod when calculate Disarm bonus

 ### TODO

 * Add roll button for Initiative
-* Add mod for Knowledge checks
-* Add roll button for Knowledge checks
 * Compute Keen in conjunction with damage rolls
 * Add Global Keen than just to individual weapons
 * What to do if > 4 weapons?
 Repeating field?
-* Modify Skill checks for ACP
+* Modify Skill checks for ACP using default checkbox
 * Modify Skill checks for Fatigue
+* Add Effect field to gear
+* Change armor 'speed' value to 'speed penalty'
+* Add 'const' and 'comp' fields to armor
+* Simplify fittings by: Number or Quantity, Light/Heavy drop down, remove location, Change 'Fitting' to 'Fitting description' Add tooltip explaining 2-3 fitting gain light modification while 4-5 gain heavy, Change 'weight' to 'weight increase' or '+ weight'
+* Change combat and non-combat abilities so that one pair of fields appears with 'name' and 'notes' above it, and "+Add Modify" buttons underneath to add more
+* Change Weapons layout to add 'Const', 'Comp', 'Weight'
 * Armor resistances are still number type.
 Should be changed to text/number
 * Consider adding individual conditions select element in order to create flexible macros
 * Need to add Contacts, Holdings, Magic Items, Mounts, and Vehicles section to Gear & Prizes